 Holy Cross Retreat Center received stained glass for its new Chapel just in time for its 60th Anniversary celebrations (HCRC history).
-The focus of worship is the wooden Altar Cross.
+The focus of worship in the Chapel is the wooden Altar Cross.
 Reservation and Blessed Mother Chapels flank the Altar and contain the 12 windows, door and transom where the stained glass resides.Read more

 Architect: Bob Brotherton, AIA, Tucson, AZ

 Liturgical Design Consultant: Ken Griesemer, Griesemer & Associates, Albuquerque